 This Santorini itinerary enables you to see the capital town Fira, the world-famous Oia and the black sand beach of Kamari in one day.

-If you’re doing a day trip to Santorini from another island, a cruise stop, or you only have limited time to explore this beautiful island, then you may be looking at how much you can fit into visiting Santorini in one day.
+Suppose you’re making a day trip to Santorini from another island, a cruise stop, or you only have limited time to explore this beautiful island.
+In that case, you may be looking at how much you can fit into visiting Santorini in one day.

 Each day trip to Santorini will be slightly different depending on which island you’re coming from due to the differing ferry schedules giving different amounts of time on the island.